nuxt/vercel-builder/README.md

 ## When to use it

-`@nuxtjs/now-builder` is the ideal way to ship a fast, production-ready [Nuxt.js application](https://nuxtjs.org) that scales automatically.
+If you are using Now platform, `@nuxtjs/now-builder` is the ideal way to ship a fast, production-ready [Nuxt.js application](https://nuxtjs.org) that scales automatically.

 For more information on why you should use Nuxt.js for your project, see [the Nuxt.js website](https://nuxtjs.org).